spyder-ide/spyder-docs/doc/plots.rst

 Toolbar Options
 ===============

-On top of the Plots pane you will find the toolbar, which provides several useful features that allow you to interact with the plots.
+The toolbar at the top of the Plots pane provides several useful features that allow you to interact with your figures.
-For example, you can navigate through the plots in the pane visible in the thumbnails by using the arrows.
+For example, you can cycle sequentially through the plot list with the forward and back arrows.

 .. image:: images/plots/plots-arrows.gif
    :align: center